-Important class 9 maths questions for Chapter 13 Surface Areas and Volumes are given here for students who are preparing for their final exams.
-All these questions are prepared by our subject experts based on CBSE syllabus and relevant to NCERT book for 9th standard.
+Important questions for CBSE Class 9 Maths Chapter 13 Surface Areas and Volumes are given here for students who are preparing for their final exams.
+All these questions are prepared by our subject experts based on the CBSE syllabus (2022-2023) and are relevant to the NCERT book.
+The important questions are formulated as per the latest exam pattern.
 Practising these questions will help students to score well in their exams.
-Students can revise by accessing the important questions for Class IX Maths of all the chapters here at BYJU’S.
+Students can revise by accessing the Class-wise important questions for CBSE Class 9 Maths at BYJU’S.

-Chapter 13 of Class 9 maths deals with various solid shapes such as cube, cuboid, cone, cylinder and sphere.
-In this chapter, students will learn how to find the surface area and volumes of all these solids and how we can apply these formulas in word problems based on the real-world scenarios.
+Chapter 13 of Class 9 maths deals with various solid shapes such as cubes, cuboids, cones, cylinders and spheres.
+In this chapter, students will learn how to find the surface area and volumes of all these solids and how we can apply these formulas in word problems based on real-world scenarios.

 - Important 2 Marks Questions for CBSE 9th Maths

 - Important 3 Marks Questions for CBSE 9th Maths

 - Important 4 Marks Questions for CBSE 9th Maths

 Important Questions For CBSE Class 9 Surface Areas and Volumes (Chapter 13)

 Q.1: Hameed has built a cubical water tank with a lid for his house, with each outer edge 1.5 m long.
 He gets the outer surface of the tank excluding the base, covered with square tiles of side 25 cm (see in the figure below).
 Find how much he would spend on the tiles if the cost of the tiles is Rs.360 per dozen.

 Edge of the cubical tank (a) = 1.5 m = 150 cm

 So, surface area of the tank = 5 × 150 × 150 cm2